• Skip to primary navigation

 Fried Potatoes and Onions Video and Step-by-Step

-1. Slice onions and potatoes, and heat oil in a well-seasoned cast-iron skillet or nonstick sauté pan over medium high heat.
+1. Slice onions and potatoes, and heat oil in a well-seasoned cast-iron skillet or nonstick sauté pan over medium heat.

 2. Add potatoes and onions to hot oil and add seasonings of your choice.